darrenjw/smfsb/README.md

 ### Documentation, models and code relating to the 3rd edition of the textbook Stochastic Modelling for Systems Biology

-This page contains links, code snippets, software and other information relating to the third edition of the book, Stochastic Modelling for Systems Biology, to be published by Chapman & Hall/CRC, November 2018.
+This page contains links, code snippets, software and other information relating to the third edition of the book, Stochastic Modelling for Systems Biology, published by Chapman & Hall/CRC, November 2018.

 The book has ISBN-10 **113854928-2** and ISBN-13 **978-113854928-9**.
 It can be ordered from [CRC Press](https://www.crcpress.com/Stochastic-Modelling-for-Systems-Biology-Third-Edition/Wilkinson/p/book/9781138549289), [Amazon.com](https://amzn.to/2LAVSSN), [Amazon.co.uk](https://amzn.to/2PeDIZt) and similar book sellers.